 Growth in commercial vehicle demand in emerging markets.
 The long-term growth in demand for commercial vehicles in emerging markets is supported by broad macroeconomic trends, including population growth, increasing urbanization and greater globalization of trade.
 This growth and development will require greater infrastructure spending, which we believe will enhance demand for commercial vehicles in these markets.
-However, there can be no assurances that such growth will materialize or occur at the expected rate.
 Currently, manual transmissions are the predominant transmissions used in commercial vehicles in these markets, such as China.
 The modernization of vehicle fleets in emerging markets is also driving demand for vehicles with increased durability and enhanced functionality, both of which we believe are factors that influence buyers of commercial vehicles to specify our transmissions.
 Evidence of these trends can be seen in many Chinese cities, where refuse trucks have recently been introduced to collect consumer waste and in India where original equipment manufacturers, or OEMs, have been actively upgrading commercial vehicle specifications in response to government emphasis on equipment modernization.

 Increasing penetration of fully-automatic transmissions.
 Globally, we believe that penetration of fully-automatic transmissions was less than 10% in 2011, with far higher penetration in North America than in the rest of the world.
-For example, Frost & Sullivan estimates that in 2010 fully-automatic transmissions represented 37.8% of transmissions sold in the North American medium- and heavy-duty commercial vehicle markets, compared to 6.1% in Western Europe, which are expected to be 41.8% and 10.9%, respectively, in 2017.
+For example, Frost & Sullivan estimates that in 2010 fully-automatic transmissions represented 37.8% of transmissions sold in the North American medium- and heavy-duty commercial vehicle markets, compared to 6.1% in Western Europe, both of which are expected to grow to 41.8% and 10.9%, respectively by 2017.
 We believe emerging markets will also adopt fully-automatic transmissions in medium- and heavy-duty commercial vehicles where end users are modernizing their vehicle fleets and are educated on the value proposition of fully-automatic transmissions.
 This belief is based in part on our experiences in the Beijing bus market and the New Delhi bus market.
-However, there can be no assurances that such growth will materialize or occur at the expected rate.
 Increasing sales of vocational vehicles such as fire and emergency, construction and specialty vehicles, where automatics are often offered as standard equipment, will provide additional opportunities for automatic transmission growth.

 Increasing emphasis on fuel efficiency and lower emissions.
 In response to changes in global vehicle emissions regulations and rising fuel prices, end users and commercial vehicle OEMs are seeking more environmentally friendly vehicles that, for example, consume less fuel and produce less greenhouse gases.
-Although demand for our hybrid-propulsion systems for transit buses decreased in 2011 and 2010, we believe these trends are driving demand for our transmissions, rather than manual transmissions and AMTs, and, although there can be no assurance of such growth, that the emphasis on fuel efficiency and the corresponding reduction in emissions will result in strong demand for the fully-automatic hybrid-propulsion system we are developing for the medium-and heavy-duty truck and bus markets.
+Although demand for our hybrid-propulsion systems for transit buses decreased in 2011 and 2010, we believe these trends are driving demand for our transmissions, rather than manual transmissions and AMTs, and that the emphasis on fuel efficiency and the corresponding reduction in emissions will result in strong demand for the fully-automatic hybrid-propulsion system we are developing for the medium- and heavy-duty truck and bus markets.

 Rising demand for commodities and energy.
 The global economic recovery, resurgence in commodity prices and innovations in extraction techniques are expected to continue to drive an increase in energy exploration and mining activities.
-Although there can be no assurance of such growth, these factors traditionally lead to strong demand for capital equipment utilizing our off-highway transmissions.
+These factors traditionally lead to strong demand for capital equipment utilizing our off-highway transmissions.
 For example, new methods of extracting oil and natural gas from shale formations have driven demand for oil and natural gas drilling and extraction equipment that utilize highly engineered heavy-duty fully-automatic transmissions.
 Fully-automatic transmissions are typically offered as standard equipment for these applications, as performance, reliability, equipment uptime and ease of operation are particularly critical in stationary applications.